 View hostels & bunkhouses by region

-The West Highland way is Scotland’s oldest long distance walk and is scattered with hostels and bunkhouses where you can experience Highland hospitality.
+The West Highland Way is Scotland’s oldest long-distance walk and is scattered with hostels and bunkhouses where you can experience Highland hospitality.
 The 96 miles route follows drovers trails, scrambles along remote loch sides and passes over high moorland.
-The Way starts in Milngavie just north of Glasgow follows Loch Lomand and passes over Rannoch moor by Glencoe to finish in Fort William in the Scottish highlands.
-The bunkhouses and hostels along route provide low cost self catering accommodation so you do not have to carry camping equipment.
-Some have private rooms and in others you can sleep in shared rooms.
+The Way starts in Milngavie just north of Glasgow follows Loch Lomond and passes over Rannoch moor by Glencoe to finish in Fort William in the Scottish Highlands.
+The bunkhouses and hostels along the route provide low-cost self-catering accommodation so you do not have to carry camping equipment.
+Some have private rooms; you can sleep in shared rooms in others.

 Accommodation on the West Highland Way